pulumi/registry/themes/default/content/registry/packages/scaleway/installation-configuration.md

 ### Provider Binary

 The Scaleway provider binary is a third party binary.
-It can be installed using the `pulumi plugin` command.
+It can be installed using the `pulumi plugin` command, in case it is not downloaded automatically.

 ```bash
 pulumi plugin install resource scaleway <version> --server github://api.github.com/lbrlabs